hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ## How to create a virtual network with DHCP

-Locate HPE GreenLake for private cloud card in the HPE GreenLake Central dashboard and click the Launcher icon to open the HPE GreenLake for private cloud dashboard.
+Locate the HPE GreenLake for private cloud card in the HPE GreenLake Central dashboard and click the Launcher icon to open the HPE GreenLake for private cloud dashboard.

 * Navigate to Infrastructure > Networks
 * From the Networks tab, click the ADD drop-down list, select NSX-T Segment
 * From the dialog box, configure the NSX-T segment parameters as follows.
-For information about additional fields which are not described here, refer [User Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00092451en_us&page=GUID-3DCFD624-DFE7-45A8-AFAC-BE004227C7EC.html).
+For information about additional fields that are not described here, refer [User Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00092451en_us&page=GUID-3DCFD624-DFE7-45A8-AFAC-BE004227C7EC.html).

   * **Group**: From the drop-down list, select an infrastructure user group to isolate the network at the group level.
 The default is Shared (all infrastructure groups)
   * **Network Service**: Select "NSX-T"